getzola/zola/docs/content/documentation/content/syntax-highlighting.md

 You can replace the `rust` by the language you want to highlight or not put anything to get it interpreted as plain text.

-Here is a full list of the supported languages and the short name you can use:
+Here is a full list of the supported languages and the short names you can use:

 ```
 - Plain Text -> ["txt"]